berti92/berti92/README.md

 ## Hi there 👋

 Hi there!
 I'm Andreas, a 32-year-old software developer based in the Kempten area (Bavaria Germany).
-I'm passionate about [liste deine Interessengebiete und Fähigkeiten auf] and I'm always looking for new challenges and opportunities to learn and grow.
+I'm always looking for new challenges and opportunities to learn and grow.

 In my free time, I enjoy contributing to open-source projects.
 You can find some of my work here on GitHub.

 If you like my work, you can support me by buying me a coffee on [![Paypal Donate](https://img.shields.io/badge/Paypal-donate-blue.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=simplyanamedude@gmail.com&lc=GB&item_name=Andreas%20Treubert&no_note=0&currency_code=EUR&bn=PP-DonationsBF:btn_donate_LG.gif:NonHostedGuest)!

-Every little bit helps me to continue working on open-source projects and creating free content.Thank you for your support!
+Every little bit helps me to continue working on open-source projects and creating free content.
+Thank you for your support!

 I'm also available for freelance work.
 If you're looking for a skilled and experienced developer, please don't hesitate to [contact me](https://www.devbert.de/index.php/en/contact/).